-Israel is a country in the Middle East that has only existed since the late 1940s, making it one of the youngest countries in the region.
+Israel is one of the youngest countries in the in the Middle East.
 It is a haven for persecuted Jews, and has developed into a strong military power.
 Its population is made up of a variety of ethnicities, most of whom practice Judaism, but does include other religious groups.
-It has been in conflict with Palestine since it was declared a sovereign state after World War II.
-The stances its government has about Palestine and some other countries has stirred controversy over the years.
+Israel and Palestine have been in conflict since Israel was declared a sovereign state after World War II.
+The stances the Israeli government holds about Palestine and some other countries has stirred controversy over the years.

 Being the language of Judaism, it makes sense that in a self-proclaimed Jewish state, Hebrew would be at least one of the official languages.
 It is used for official purposes from government to education and even court sessions.
 Hebrew is a required language in Arabic schools from the third grade on, and in Israeli schools students have to pass a Hebrew language exam to matriculate.
 Besides Israel, there aren’t any other countries with Hebrew as more than a minority language.
 Israeli immigrants may have brought it to some communities, but mostly it remains a liturgical language outside of the country.